JackHanke/JackHanke.github.io/Suggested Blogs.md

 - Alex Irpan's [Sorta Insightful](https://www.alexirpan.com/)

-The blog I have modelled my own after, and not just the styling.
+The blog I have modeled my own after, and not just the styling.

 A blog I see
 - David MacKay's [Everything is Connected](https://itila.blogspot.com/)